 - Apply oil to the new filter O-ring and check to make sure it is positioned correctly; then install the new oil filter.
-Tighten securely. - Install the engine drain plug and tighten it securely.
-Remove the oil filler plug being careful not to let contaminates enter the opening; then pour the recommended oil in the filler hole.
-Install the level stick. - 7.
-Start the engine (while the ATV is outside on level ground) and allow it to idle for a few minutes. - Turn the engine off and wait approximately one minute.
-Recheck the oil level. - 9.
+Tighten securely. - Install the drain plug and tighten it securely.
+Pour the recommended oil in the filler hole.
+Install the filler cap.

+- Start the engine (while the ATV is outside on level ground) and allow it to idle for a few minutes. - Turn the engine off and wait approximately three minutes.
+Recheck oil level. - 10.
 Inspect the area around the drain plug and oil filter for leaks.